How to Get a California Auto Dealer License

 Determine Which Type of California Car Dealer License You Need

-- New or Used Commercial Auto Dealer: This license permits you to sell new or used cars and trucks to the public, as well as to licensed vehicle dealers
+- New Auto Dealer License: Allows you to sell new and used vehicles to the public, to licensed motor vehicle dealers, and at auction.

-- Used Commercial Auto Dealer: This license permits you to sell only used cars and trucks to the public and to licensed vehicle dealers
+- Used Auto Dealer License: This license permits you to sell only used cars and trucks to the public and licensed vehicle dealers.

-- Autobroker: This license allows you to provide the service of arranging, negotiating, and otherwise assisting in the purchase of a new or used vehicle for an individual in exchange for compensation.
+- Autobroker’s Endorsement: This is an addition to a new, used or wholesale license.
+It allows you to provide the service of arranging, negotiating, and otherwise assisting in the purchase of a new vehicle or used vehicle for an individual in exchange for compensation.